minyez/mykit/roadmap.md

   - [x] converting primitive to conventional coordinate
     - [x] transformation matrix from primitive to conventional
   - [x] converting kpath string to symbols and coordinates of corresponding points on path line segments
-  - [ ] Predefined kpaths for space groups :wrench:
+  - [ ] Predefined kpaths for space groups
   - [x] Factory methods for kpaths of special kpoints

 ### `bandstructure` module